veillette/physics-book/contents/ch5Friction.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
-A contestant in a winter sporting event pushes a 45.0-kg block of ice across a frozen lake as shown in [Figure](#fig6)(a).
+A contestant in a winter sporting event pushes a 45.0-kg block of ice across a frozen lake as shown in [Figure 6](#fig6)(a).
 (a) Calculate the minimum force $$ F $$ he must exert to get the block moving.
 (b) What is the magnitude of its acceleration once it starts to move, if that force is maintained?